 The camera’s domain name system (DNS) record needs to be registered.

-Verkada Command instructs the computer to attempt to establish a local stream with the camera.
+Verkada Command instructs the streaming device to attempt to establish a local stream with the camera.

-The computer establishes a secure connection with the camera.
+The streaming device establishes a secure connection with the camera.

-The camera’s feed is sent directly to the computer.
+The camera’s feed is sent directly to the streaming device.

 Step 1: Camera’s DNS record is registered